It’s so Cold, my Attic Froze Over

 Attic frost is a sign that you have an underlying moisture problem in your attic that you may not have previously noticed.
 For one reason or another (i.e: poor ventilation, improper insulation, etc.), your attic space is trapping warm, moist air which is already problematic.
 Add in dropping temperatures, and the water vapors in the air will begin to condense onto your attic building materials.
 If temperatures dip low enough, this condensation will begin to freeze over.

-The Dangers of Attic Frost in Your South Jersey Home
+The Dangers of A Frozen Attic in Your South Jersey Home

 Depending on the original source of the moisture, frost in of itself is harmless… until it begins to thaw.
-When temperatures begin to rise again and the frost begins to thaw, water will collect and saturate your porous building materials.
+When temperatures begin to rise again, your frozen attic will begin to thaw.
+When that happens, water will collect and saturate your porous building materials.
 Depending on the situation, water can leak to other areas throughout your home and leave you with moisture problems in previously dry spaces.
 If left unaddressed, this moisture will cause serious property damage including, but not limited to, deteriorated building materials, wet insulation and mold development.

-Ultimately, if you discover that your attic has frozen over, you need to contact a professional to assess the space.
+Ultimately, if you discover a frozen attic, you need to contact a professional to assess the space.
 A professional will be able to determine what caused the moisture in the first place.
-Moisture control will be the key in preventing attic frost, preventing water damage and preventing attic mold in the future.
-More importantly, a professional will have the necessary tools and training to safely thaw out your attic in a controlled environment where ice melt can be directed to designed collection areas, and the space can be effectively dried out.
+Moisture control will be the key in preventing a frozen attic, preventing water damage and preventing attic mold in the future.
+More importantly, a professional will have the necessary tools and training to safely thaw out your frozen attic in a controlled environment where ice melt can be directed to designed collection areas, and the space can be effectively dried out.

-Year-Round Moisture Control To Prevent Attic Frost in New Jersey Homes
+Year-Round Moisture Control To Prevent Frozen Attic in New Jersey Homes

 Regularly check for Leaks: